 The Department of Pharmacy Practice of MCOPS, established at Kasturba Medical College Hospital, Manipal in 2001, specializes in Clinical Pharmacy services.
 The department caters to the needs of the clinicians and patients by undertaking services such as medication therapy management, patient counselling, drug information services, medication reconciliation, pharmacovigilance, periodic safety update report (PSUR), Clinical Research, health screening program, community outreach program and continuing Pharmacy education program.
 The expanding roles of the department include the application of evidence-based medicine towards patient safety, pharmaceutical care, pharmacogenomics, translational research and Clinical Research in disease management.
 The department has a team of 12 dedicated well-trained faculty with ample international exposure.
 The department has several collaborations with national and international institutes of repute.
 The department is recognized as a training centre for Pharmabridge program of the International Pharmaceutical Federation (FIP).
 Additionally, it is a Certara qualified training centre, which is a program designed to train students in India on the use of Certara software such as Phoenix WinNonlin.
 Faculties of the department are members in Kasturba hospital committees such as Tumour Board, Pharmacy & Therapeutic Committee and Institutional Ethics Committee.
 The department represents MAHE for global TB portal consortium of the National Institute of Health (NIH).
 The faculty of the department have won various national and international scholarships and awards from ISPOR, ISPE, NPS, CICS, CSIR, DST, ICMR, ACCP/ISoP etc. Our research activities are funded by several governmental funding agencies such as ICMR, DST, DHR and AICTE and foreign grants from the National Institute of Health (NIH), USA, and Griffith University, Australia.
 The departmental h-index of 34 demonstrates our scholarly influence.

 The faculty members have been trained at first-rate universities and hospitals abroad including the University of Michigan, University of Southern California, Tufts Medical Centre, Boston Children's Hospital of Eastern Ontario, Canada, Uppsala University, Sweden, to name a few.
-We have expertise in diverse areas such as Medication review, Patient safety programs, Pharmacometrics, Pharmacogenomics, Pharmacoeconomics, Clinical Toxicology, Antibiotic stewardship, Assessment of evidence for therapeutics, Translational research, and Clinical Research, etc. To foster operational research, the department has two centres: 1) Centre for Translational Research 2) Centre for Toxicovigilance and Drug Safety.
+We have expertise in diverse areas such as Medication review, Patient safety programs, Pharmacometrics, Pharmacogenomics, Pharmacoeconomics, Clinical Toxicology, Antibiotic stewardship, Assessment of evidence for therapeutics, Translational research, and Clinical Research, etc. To foster operational research, the department has four centres: 1) Centre for Translational Research 2) Centre for Toxicovigilance and Drug Safety 3) Centre for Pharmaceutical Care and 4) Centre for Pharmacometrics.
 The department periodically organizes workshops, seminars, symposiums and conferences at the national and international levels.
 One of such annual program is International Conference on Clinical Pharmacy (CPCON).
 Clinical skill development and hands-on training are offered to working pharmacists, Clinical Pharmacy training for national and international students and Clinical Research Support.

 - Best-in-class infrastructure